 How to Apply

-To apply for the position as a New Resident Assistant for the 2022-23 year, please follow the link provided below (it will become available towards the end of November) and fill in all required fields needed for this application.
+To apply for the position as a New Resident Assistant for the 2022-23 year, please download and complete the form provided below and fill in all required fields needed for this application.
 Applications open at 12:00 am on December 1st, 2021, and close on January 14th, 2022, at 11:45 pm.

 Successful candidates will partake in our interview process during the month of February.

-If you are interested in applying for the position or have questions regarding the position before making your decision, we have five information sessions during the application timeline to help answer any questions you may have.
+If you are interested in applying for the position or have questions regarding the position before making your decision, contact your RA, SRA, or email us at firstname.lastname@example.org

 RA Candidates must meet the following minimum qualifications (by starting date):